o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 The rmr_call function returns a pointer to a message buffer with the state set to reflect the overall state of call processing (see Errors below).
-In some cases a NULL pointer will be returned; when this is the case only *errno* will be available to describe the reason for failure.
+In some cases a nil pointer will be returned; when this is the case only *errno* will be available to describe the reason for failure.